 Today, organizations face continuous challenges when it comes to meeting the growing needs of business and IT requirements.
 Organizations, nowadays, are struggling with outdated IT Service Management (ITSM) suites.
 These legacy systems are difficult to update and even fail to deliver expected outcomes.

 In fact, many companies are struggling to make the right choice between holding on to a legacy system and installing a next-generation ITSM tool such as ServiceNow that will enable them to move forward effectively.
-The costs involved, fear of downtime and employee buy-in are some of the factors that make companies weary of switching to a new system.
+The costs involved, fear of downtime and employee buy-in are some of the factors that make companies wary of switching to a new system.

 This blog post will examine ServiceNow as the next-generation ITSM tool and its contributions towards optimizing IT and business requirements and in contrast, the risks of staying with legacy ITSM models.